The Album That Saved Aerosmith

 #297 on the Top 300 Albums of All Time

+Let's tell the story of Aerosmith’s Permanent Vacation.
 Released in August 1987, Permanent Vacation is Aerosmith’s triumphant comeback, a record that reignited their career and redefined their legacy.
-After a turbulent decade marked by drug addiction, internal strife, and dwindling commercial success, the Boston bad boys — Steven Tyler (vocals), Joe Perry (guitar), Brad Whitford (guitar), Tom Hamilton (bass), and Joey Kramer (drums) — returned with a polished yet gritty album that blended their classic blues-rock core with ’80s pop-metal sheen.
+After a turbulent decade marked by drug addiction, internal strife, and dwindling commercial success, the Boston bad boys, Steven Tyler (vocals), Joe Perry (guitar), Brad Whitford (guitar), Tom Hamilton (bass), and Joey Kramer (drums), returned with a polished yet gritty album that blended their classic blues-rock core with ’80s pop-metal sheen.
 Produced by Bruce Fairbairn, Permanent Vacation is a masterclass in reinvention, proving Aerosmith could evolve without losing their edge.

 Standout Tracks